oceanprotocol-archive/oceansimpleseller/README.md

 ## Intro

 Ocean Simple Seller is the middleware between Ocean connection and AEA agents.
-AEA agents can be programmed to publish data and use Compute to Data feature from Ocean core.
+AEA agents can be programmed to publish/consume data and use Compute to Data feature from Ocean core.

 The scenario is composed by a seller and a buyer which are two AEA agents.
-`Seller` publishes data assets and algorithms with Fixed Rate pricing schema & `buyer` consumes the data and pays for the algorithm access.
+The `seller` publishes data assets and algorithms with Fixed Rate pricing schema & the `buyer` consumes the data and pays for the algorithm access.

 ## Setup